-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
-Management Approach The Company has no material impact under this category as of this reporting period.
-What are the Risk/s Identified?
-Which stakeholders are affected?
+The state of the s Which stakeholders are affected?
+Management Approach The Company has no material impact under this category as of this reporting period. • Which stakeholders are affected?
 Management Approach The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach The Company has no material opportunity(ies) identified under this category as of this reporting period